vandeseer/easytable/README.md

 [Apache's PDFBox](http://pdfbox.apache.org) (>= 2.0.0) and should allow you
 to create tables in a fairly simple way.
 It emerged from the need in another project.
 Therefore it also may miss some crucial features.
-Nevertheless one can already:
+Nevertheless there is:
-* set font and font size on table level
+* setting font and font size on table level as well as cell level
-* define single cells with bottom-, top-, left- and right-border width separatly
+* setting single cells with bottom-, top-, left- and right-border width separately
-* define the background color on row or cell level
+* background color on row or cell level
-* define padding (top, bottom, left, right) on cell level
+* padding (top, bottom, left, right) on cell level
-* define border color (on table, row or cell level)
+* border colors (on table, row or cell level)
-* specify text alignment (right, left or center)
+* support for text alignment (right, left or center)

-Thanks @Binghammer for implementing cell coloring and text center alignment!
+* row spanning

 I would say: it's OK, but don't expect too much ... ;-)